 Close Background Apps when Chrome is not running

-Well, it is no hidden secret that Chrome is a memory hogger (we will come back to it later).
-It seems to drain quite a lot of processing capabilities with just a handful of opened tabs.
-What is even worse is the fact that some of its web apps will continue to run in the background even after you have closed Chrome.
-Although it might sound a little bit strange, here’s the good thing.
+Well, it is no hidden secret that Google Chrome is a memory hogger (we will come back to it later).
+It seems to drain many processing capabilities with just a handful of opened tabs.
+Even worse is that some of its web apps will continue to run in the background even after you have closed Chrome.
+Although it might sound slightly strange, here’s the good thing.
 Chrome has provided the option to disable this ‘feature’ as well.

 Change the Look and Feel of Chrome

-The normal stock Chrome UI is quite boring, to be honest.
-For some, if the browser does their designated work, they aren’t much concerned about themes and UI.
-However, a major chunk of users still wishes to tweak the look and feel of their browser.
-If you belong to the latter category, then Chrome has something in store for you.
+The standard stock Chrome UI is quite boring, to be honest.
+For some, if the browser does its designated work, they aren’t much concerned about themes and UI.
+However, many users still wish to tweak the look and feel of their browsers.
+If you belong to the latter category, Chrome has something in store.

-There are quite a few ways of doing so, the easiest of them is opening a new tab and clicking on Customize situated at the bottom right.
+There are many ways of doing so; the easiest is opening a new tab and clicking on Customize, situated at the bottom right.

 Now, you have three options: Background, Shortcuts, and Theme.
-The first one allows you to apply any preset themes or your custom one.
-Similarly, there are quite a few themes to choose from, including everyone’s favorite Dark theme.
+The first one allows you to apply any preset themes or your custom ones.
+Similarly, there are many themes, including everyone’s favorite Dark theme.

-On that note, if you wish to change fonts, head over to chrome://settings/fonts and change the font size and type as per your liking.
+If you wish to change fonts, head to chrome://settings/fonts and change the font size and type.

 Reset Everything to Default